grafana/grafana/docs/sources/alerting/fundamentals/alert-rules/queries-conditions.md

 ## Data source queries

-Alerting queries are the same as the queries used in Grafana panels.

-However, Grafana-managed alerts can only query [backend data sources with Alerting enabled](ref:data-source-alerting).
+Alerting queries are the same as the queries used in Grafana panels, but Grafana-managed alerts are limited to querying [data sources that have Alerting enabled](ref:data-source-alerting).

 Queries in Grafana can be applied in various ways, depending on the data source and query language being used.
 Each data source’s query editor provides a customized user interface to help you write queries that take advantage of its unique capabilities.